PingOne Advanced Identity Cloud

 OIDC discovery

-To let relying parties (or clients) discover the OP for an end user, Identity Cloud supports the OpenID Connect Discovery 1.0 specification.
+To let relying parties (or clients) discover the OP for an end user, Advanced Identity Cloud supports the OpenID Connect Discovery 1.0 specification.
 In addition to discovering the OP for an end user, the relying party can request the OP configuration.

-Identity Cloud exposes the following REST endpoints for discovering the URL of the OP and its configuration:
+Advanced Identity Cloud exposes the following REST endpoints for discovering the URL of the OP and its configuration:

 Discovery relies on the WebFinger protocol to discover information about people and other entities, using standard HTTP methods.
 WebFinger uses Well-Known URIs, which defines the path prefix /.well-known/ for the URLs defined by OIDC discovery.